base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/overview.md

 ### 1. Be familiar with modern, frontend web development

-In this guide, we'll be working with a React frontend build with [Next.js].
+In this guide, we'll be working with a React frontend built with [Next.js].
 While you don't need to be an expert, we'll assume that you're comfortable with the basics.

 ### 2. Possess a general understanding of the EVM and smart contract development